Reed Novel Studies

 Precise Vocabulary

 Young scholars complete acting exercises as a part of a precise language activity to help them build vocabulary and improve their descriptive writing skills.
-In this theatre and writing instructional activity, students create and act out...
+In this theatre and writing lesson, students create and act out a sentence with...

 Curated OER